-AEMO has proposed a number of amendments to the NGR to correct the misalignment between the cost of MOS and the price paid or charged for deviations causing MOS.
-The proposed amendments to the NGR would also facilitate AEMO to undertake a broader set of changes to the Procedures.
-Proposed changes to the NGR include:
+AEMO proposed a number of amendments to the NGR to correct the misalignment between the cost of MOS and the price paid or charged for the deviations causing MOS.
+The proposed amendments to the NGR would also allow AEMO to undertake a broader set of changes to the Procedures to further support the causer pays principle.